 Like previous CERT recommendations in the United States, the core of protection comes from upgrading legacy systems/patch management.
 Importantly it includes application whitelisting.
 In addition, it’s important to enforce better user policies and controls.
 This includes the principle of least privilege.
 In addition, disabling unused protocols to close security holes in your network and entire environment.

 Dynamic Application Whitelisting

 With continued backing from CERT agencies around the world, we’re very confident in the approach that PC Matic Pro is taking for our business customers.
-Providing a dynamic whitelisting solution that is affordable and easy to use allows even the smallest business without an IT team to implement this highly recommended approach.
+We are providing a dynamic whitelisting solution that is affordable and easy to use.
+This allows even the smallest business without an IT team to implement this highly recommended approach.